 If, as Brillat-Savarin so famously said, “you are what you eat”, then what are we?
 What do our food choices reveal about who we are and what we value?
 What story does the food we eat tell about our relationship to the world around us?
 In this Environmental Humanities class, we examine all kinds of stories about growing, preparing, and eating food in order to understand how culture shapes the choices we make about the food we eat.
 But we don’t stop there: through cooking and eating together, we begin to tell new stories about our food and our relationship to the planet that provides it.
 Co-taught with professional chef-activist Joshna Maharaj, this course combines literary analysis with hands-on cooking classes, multi-sensory presentations, and food-oriented field trips.

 In this introduction to the field of the Environmental Humanities, students explore the stories we tell about the natural world around and within us.
 We engage with a wide variety of written texts, physical experiences, and material landscapes and objects in order to better understand how and why we enjoy, use and abuse the natural world.
 We confront the hard facts about many of the stories we tell: that they have led us to the brink of environmental catastrophe.
-Then, through a personal journal and an interactive group final project, we begin the exciting project of writing new stories, imagining a new and healthier relationship between humanity and the earth which sustains us.
+Then, through a personal journal and an interactive group final project, we begin the exciting project of imagining a new and healthier relationship between humanity and the earth which sustains us.
 At the heart of the course is a full-class final creative project, a two-hour celebration of spring complete with appropriate menu, decorations, performances, costumes, music as well as rituals to mourn our losses over the winter and celebrate the coming of the new season.

 "A student took out a cooler and removed a snowball, which melted as it was passed around.
 Inside the snowball was an egg.
 Inside the egg was a scroll.
 And on the scroll were the first lines of the story they had written to begin the ceremony.
 You could’ve heard a pin drop.